RodniO/multiplication-tensor-approximation/README.md

 Algorithm was checked to work on all sizes, such that nmk <= 27, without changing any parameters.

-Algorithm code is in incfiles/ExampleA.f90 and incfiles/ExampleTEN.f90.
+Algorithm code is in incfiles/ExampleTEN.f90.

 The main program is Main.f90.
 By default, it will do a single try for 9x9x9 tensor.